StarRocks/starrocks/docs/en/table_design/table_types/aggregate_table.md

   - The aggregate key can be explicitly defined using `AGGREGATE KEY`.
 The `AGGREGATE KEY` must include all columns except the value columns, otherwise the table fails to be created.

     If the aggregate key is not explicitly defined using `AGGREGATE KEY`, all columns except the value columns are considered as the aggregate key by default.
-  - The aggregate key has uniqueness constraint, and the values in these columns can not be updated.
+  - The aggregate key has uniqueness constraint.

 - **Value column**: Define a column as the value column by specifying an aggregate function after the column name.
 This column generally holds data that needs to be aggregated.